How do Muslims perform Hajj?

 It is a religious obligation on all Muslims who are healthy, financially able, of sound mind and of age to perform this pilgrimage at least once in their lifetime.

-The pilgrimage rituals take place over a period of several days and culminate in Eid Al-Adha, a day of celebration enjoyed by Muslims around the globe whether or not they took part in the Hajj itself.
-Eid al-Adha falls on Tuesday 21 August in 2018.
+The pilgrimage rituals take place over a period of several days and culminates in Eid al-Adha, a day of celebration enjoyed by Muslims around the globe whether or not they took part in the Hajj itself.
+Eid al-Adha falls on Sunday 11 August in 2019.

 One of the philosophies of the Hajj is that of spirituality and unity.
 All Muslims perform the same rites and are encouraged to share in a spirit of equality.